-Last week to see the exhibition "Terra Inquieta" presented at the Milan Triennial in partnership with the Trussardi Foundation.
+Last week to see the exhibition "Terra Inquieta" presented at the Triennale di Milan in partnership with the Trussardi Foundation.
 This exhibition, orchestrated by curator Massimiliano Gioni, offers the look from about 60 contemporary artists on immigration and the refugee crisis.

 Following then on two floors are exhibited artworks of more than 60 artists coming from nearly 40 nationalities, offering as many artistic choices and a perpectives on immigration.

 One of the greatest strengths of the exhibition is the historical perspective set between Italian immigration from the late 18th century and the contemporary refugee crisis.
 Reproductions of some headlines from "Domenica del Corriere" are thus paralleled with the photographs of the recent winners from Pulitzer Prize 2016.

 About the form, there are also some ingenious scenographic methods, as for the video installation of the Belgian artist Francis Alÿs, where two screens reproducing contemporary scenes face each other, obliging the visitor to choose his angle, his reality.